-Excellence is physical therapy practice that consistently uses current knowledge and skills while understanding personal limits, integrates the patient/client perspective, embraces advancement, challenges mediocrity.
+Excellence is physical therapy practice that consistently uses current knowledge and theory while understanding personal limits, integrates judgment and the patient/client perspective, embraces advancement, challenges mediocrity, and works toward development of new knowledge.

 Integrity is steadfast adherence to high ethical principles or professional standards; truthfulness, fairness, doing what you say you will do, and "speaking forth" about why you do what you do.